-In August 2018, the FASB issued Accounting Standards Update ("ASU") No. 2018-13, Fair Value Measurement (ASC Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
+In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 This ASU eliminates, modifies and adds disclosure requirements for fair value measurements.
 The amendments in this ASU are effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
-The Company is currently evaluating the effects of this ASU on its financial statements and related disclosures and does not expect there to be a material impact.
+The Company adopted this ASU effective January 1, 2020.
+The Company's adoption of this ASU did not have a material impact on its financial statements and related disclosures.